AmpereComputing/openstack-kolla-ampere-aio-scripts/README.md

 The goal of the included scripts are to provide an easy way to replicate an OpenStack AIO deployment using Kolla and Kolla-ansible on AARCH64.
 The follow is the basic pattern for deploying.

-1. Deploy a minimal operating system
+1. Deploy a minimal operating system with ssh access and git installed.
 1. Download this repository to the deployment target
 1. Run scripts from this repository in numerical order on the target host.